test-account567/game/README.md

-# instruction
+# instruction :

 # git clone this repo

-# how to run game
+# how to run game ?

-# in cmd , in work. dir. , write command : python game.py
+# in cmd , go to working directory , write command : python game.py